Alienware’s 13 R3 is testament to small and powerful VR-capable laptops

 Tech War: Prius Prime vs. Hyundai Ioniq

 Alienware’s latest offering is the smallest powerhouse laptop produced by the company.
 The 13 R3 is extremely compact for a VR-compatible system, but portability comes at a premium.
-Even so, the laptop has a lot to offer for gamers and everyday users outside of virtual reality.
+Even so, the laptop has a lot to offer gamers and everyday users outside of virtual reality.
 Especially since its performance is akin to a small gaming desktop rather than a gaming laptop.

 The 13.3 inch, 400-nit OLED touchscreen offers richer colors and smoother, faster cursor interactions on-screen.
 This can give players a small but potentially vital advantage of added milliseconds.
-The screen clocks in at a decent Quad HD (2560 x 1440) resolution, though the finish emits a distracting glare even when viewed indoors.
+The screen clocks in at a decent Quad HD (2560 x 1440) resolution, though the finish emits a distracting glare, even when viewed indoors.

-Processor-wise, you get the latest Intel offers, the seventh-generation Core i7-7700HQ, a quad-core chip with 3.8GHz Turbo Boost and 6MB of cache, 16GB of 2667MHz DDR4 RAM, a 512GB PCie SSD for storage and the punchy Nvidia GeForce GTX 1060 graphics card, with 6GB of GDDR5 memory.
-Wireless connectivity is handled by a 802.11ac Wi-Fi and Bluetooth 4.1 card, which cut out on me a few times on stable wireless connections.
+Processor-wise, you get the latest Intel offers: the seventh-generation Core i7-7700HQ, a quad-core chip with 3.8GHz Turbo Boost and 6MB of cache, 16GB of 2667MHz DDR4 RAM, a 512GB PCie SSD for storage and the punchy Nvidia GeForce GTX 1060 graphics card, with 6GB of GDDR5 memory.
+Wireless connectivity is handled by an 802.11ac Wi-Fi and Bluetooth 4.1 card, which cut out on me a few times on stable wireless connections.

 The laptop has ports galore: LAN, external GPU, HDMI, Display, two for USB-C, two for USB 3.0, a power jack and dedicated microphone and audio jacks.
 Notably absent is an SD card slot, but it’s easy to overlook the omission given the breadth of available ports.